evidence-dev/evidence/sites/docs/pages/deployment/evidence-cloud/index.md

 sidebar_position: 2
 hide_table_of_contents: false
 title: Evidence Cloud
-description: Evidence Cloud is the easiest way to host Evidence apps.
+description: Evidence Cloud is the easiest way to deploy Evidence apps.
 It's maintained by the Evidence team, and allows you to securely host Evidence apps without having to worry about maintaining your own infrastructure.
 og:
     image: /img/deployment/deploy-evidence-cloud.png
 ---